12ducmanh12/LangChain-RAG/ReadME.md

 # Python FastAPI Project with LangChain for RAG

 ## Usage
-1. Clone the repository to your local machine.
+0. Clone the repository to your local machine.

+1. Get the your Gemini API key at [https://ai.google.dev/gemini-api/docs/api-key](https://ai.google.dev/gemini-api/docs/api-key) and pass it into config/cfg.yaml ("api_key": "...").

 2. Create pythonn env:
 ```